woshilapin/kirin/documentation/internal_format.md

-navitia_coverage | String, Required | Navitia coverage to be used while calling navitia to retrieve corresponding element navitia_token | String, Optional | Navitia token to be used while calling navitia to retrieve corresponding element feed_url | String, Optional | Url to retrieve the realtime information feed (for polled sources) connector_type | Enum, Required | Type of connector (possible values are `cots`, `gtfs-rt`) is_active | Boolean, Optional | Used to activate/deactivate the kirin service for the contributor (default value `true`)
+navitia_coverage | String, Required | Navitia coverage to be used while calling navitia to retrieve corresponding element navitia_token | String, Optional | Navitia token to be used while calling navitia to retrieve corresponding element feed_url | String, Optional | Url to retrieve the realtime information feed (for polled sources) retrieval_interval | Integer, Optional | Minimal interval to retrieve the realtime information feed (for polled sources) connector_type | Enum, Required | Type of connector (possible values are `cots`, `gtfs-rt`) is_active | Boolean, Optional | Used to activate/deactivate the kirin service for the contributor (default value `true`) broker_url| Integer, Optional | Url of the AMQP broker to listen for realtime information queue (case of `piv` contributor only for now) exchange_name| Integer, Optional | Exchange of the AMQP broker to listen for realtime information queue (case of `piv` contributor only for now) queue_name| Integer, Optional | Queue of the AMQP broker to listen for realtime information queue (case of `piv` contributor only for now)

+Note: `broker_url`, `exchange_name` and `queue_name` are used for `piv` contributor only for now.
+All 3 must be filled if used.

 ### RealTimeUpdate